neilwashere/hearty/README.md

 6. Tests

    Although at number 6, this is not ordered by importance!
 My approach throughout this endevour has been manual exploration (the console project in `explore` was my entry point).
-As happens quite often with front end stuff, manual checks are just simpler at the start.
-I mean, sure, I haven't really created many meaningful tests at all.
-Is EDD (exploration driven development) a thing?
-YES!
-I would spend some quality time adding regression tests for the bits of the system that we want to keep and/or don't want to interrupt whilst we refactor/grow/adapt.
-TDD is lovely in existing code bases and I'm not afraid to use it.
-For stuff like this which is more about choices than outcomes, my choice was to favour delivery.
-This is classic technical debt territory which is a place I know well.
-Oh do I have some stories to tell...
+I have some very cursory regression tests for the backend stuff but these are by no means comprehensive, well structured or robust.

+   As happens quite often with front end stuff, manual checks are just simpler at the start so there are ZERO browser behaviour / view tests. 👀 eyeballing is good enough for now.

 7. Structure